strimzi/strimzi.github.io/_posts/2019-08-08-hacking-for-cruise-control.md

 Upon startup, every Kafka server loops through a list of metric reporters supplied via its Kafka config, executing every metric reporter on its own thread.
 As Kafka creates metric objects it passes them to the metric reporters threads for filtering and tracking.
 What, where, and how this happens to the metric objects depends on the specific implementation of the metric reporter.
 Afterwards, the metric reporters monitor the metric objects for stat updates from Kafka, formating and storing the changes for future export.

 ## Cruise Control Metric Reporter
 Cruise Control ships its own implementation of a Kafka metric reporter, the 'Cruise Control metric reporter'.
-Unlike the JMX Metric reporter, the Cruise Control metric reporter filters the metric objects it receives from Kafka, stowing the metric objects related to Kafka partition monitoring into a concurrent hash map.
+Unlike the JMX metric reporter, the Cruise Control metric reporter filters the metric objects it receives from Kafka, stowing the metric objects related to Kafka partition monitoring into a concurrent hash map.
 Then, at user-defined intervals, the reporter will loop through the concurrent hash map and create Cruise Control metric objects from the data provided by the metric objects.
 For the Cruise Control metric objects, the reporter will include information related to the the metric type, metric value, time of recording, and broker origin.
 Finally, the reporter will format the Cruise Control metric object into a byte array and store it into a Kafka topic designated for Cruise Control metrics.

 Placing the Cruise Control metric reporter jar into the '/opt/kafka/libs/' directory of every Kafka broker allows Kafka to find the reporter at runtime.
 For the sake of simplicity, one can do this by updating the Strimzi Kafka image with the needed Cruise Control jar using the following Dockerfile: